artica/website/_posts/blog/2015-09-28-museu-da-vila-de-cascais.markdown

 <b>Ceiling enviroment and text lights</b>

-These control the environment lights and the wall text inscriptions.
-The lights chosen were [Megaman™ ref ER1708d coolwhite][7] these were the best lights we have found from several tests made and the Museum Architect loved it.
+These control the lights for the environment and the wall text inscriptions.
+The lights chosen were [Megaman™ ref ER1708d coolwhite][7].
+These were the best lights we could find from several tests performed and the Museum Architect loved it.
 The light feels like a true halogen lamp and had a beautiful design and brightness.

 ![](/assets/images/2015-09-28-museu-da-vila-de-cascais-18.png)